annamccartan3/McCartan-Data-Science-Portfolio/MLStreamlitApp/README.md

 - **Feature Importance Plot** – Identifies which features have the most influence in logistic regression
 - **Decision Tree Graph** – Shows the structure and decisions of a tree-based model
 - **KNN k-value Analysis** – Plots accuracy and F1-score for various values of *k* to help tune your model
-- **Confusion Matrix** – Highlights correct and incorrect predictions
+- **Confusion Matrix** – Displays counts of correct (TP/TN, along diagonal) vs. incorrect (FP/FN) predictions by class
-- **ROC Curve** – Visualizes true positive rate vs. false positive rate
+- **ROC Curve** – Shows how well your model can distinguish between positive and negative cases
+  - **Area Under the Curve (AUC)** - Measures how successful your model is at making this distinction

 ---